Benefits Summaries & Orientation

 Coverage terminates on the last day of employment.

-Refer to the Clerical, Office, and Technical Staff contract for detailed information concerning the usage of salary continuation.
+Refer to the Confidential Clerical Handbook for detailed information concerning the usage of salary continuation.
 Salary continuation is subject to the approval of your supervisor.

 Benefits will be reduced by any amount paid from: